supriyarpurohit/Object-Predictor/README.md

 ###  A step towards Digital Vision !

 ## Inspiration:
-**-As Recent advances in deep learning made tasks such as Image and speech recognition possible.
+**-As recent advances in deep learning made tasks such as Image and speech recognition possible.
 The idea of Scanning and image recognition is very fascinating.
   -I wanted to dive deeper into the idea like google lens.**